CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/CombatModifiers.md

 ## Brace (+2 wins versus charge)

 A brace is a move purely to counter a charge.
 No movement can be used while bracing.
-Bracing uses the opponent’s momentum against them, enabling a prepared defender to more easily stagger, trip or injure the charging opponent.
+Bracing uses the opponent's momentum against them, enabling a prepared defender to more easily stagger, trip or injure the charging opponent.

 ## High ground (Advantage)